Q&A at the Conference on Financial Results are here.

 - Please see "IR Calendar".

-- 6. When did you hold an ordinary general meeting of shareholders?
+- 6. When will you hold an ordinary general meeting of shareholders?

-- We did hold it on June 24.
+- We will hold it on June 28.

 Click here for more information.